 One of four siblings, Erzsébet was born in the Kingdom of Hungary some time in 1560 to the old and highly distinguished noble family of Báthory, who owned vast lands and property in the kingdom, and had a lineage that included royals, cardinals, knights and judges.
 At 15 years old Erzsébet was married to Ferenc Nádasdy, the son of another influential noble family.
 During their marriage, Erzsébet had proven herself to be a powerful, intelligent and capable woman with the traits of an early feminist; her war hero husband had mostly been away fighting the Ottoman Turks, sometimes for years at a time, leaving her to take charge and manage their vast wealth and estates, which she did as well as any man.

 Before we delve into the stories about Erzsébet’s exploits, I have to address an important detail of the Báthorys’ genealogy.
 The family had been inbreeding for centuries, marrying with their own kin to keep their bloodline pure and family traits unaltered.
 Because inbreeding often results in genetic issues – a common one being disorders of the mind – the Báthory family was plagued with various mental issues.
-Erzsébet is believed to have been affected since childhood by these issues, including seizures and fits of rage, hence the need to acknowledging them in relation to her actions.
+Erzsébet is believed to have been affected since childhood by these issues, including seizures and fits of rage.

 THE LEGEND BEGINS